ptaylor/ppool/README.md

 * **-d, --delay MSECS**: The delay in milliseconds between checking the state of the pool (default 100ms).
 Lower values make the pool more responsive at the cost of higher CPU usage.
 * **-b, --basic**: Use a basic version rather than curses based version.
 * **-l, --logdir DIR**: Stores logfiles in the DIR directory (default './ppool-logs').
+* **-r, --rmlogs**: Removes logs for processes that exited successfully leaving logs for processes that exited with a status > 0.
 * **-h, --help**: Display usage help message.

 ## Key Controls